 Intellectual Property (IP): Refers to unique, original creations of the SARPcheck Programme, including but not limited to audit methodologies, software, documentation, training materials, and any other form of knowledge or expression created for and used by the program.

-Confidential Information: This encompasses all non-public, sensitive information related to SARPcheck's operational strategies, audit techniques, data analytics, software codes, and internal communications.
+Confidential Information: This encompasses all non-public, sensitive information related to internal communications.

-SARPcheck Materials: Constitutes all tangible and intangible outputs of the program, including digital files, Applicability Matrix, process guidelines, software applications, and training videos.
+SARPcheck's operational strategies, audit techniques, data analytics, software codes, and digital files, Applicability Matrix, process guidelines, software applications, and training videos.